jundalisay/spblist/content/en/research/yang/lecture/section-34.md

 This integral diverges linearly.
-We learn that if we genuinely want a finite energy excitation in which the Higgs field winds asymptotically then we must also turn on the – 110 –gauge fields Ai to cancel the 1/r asymptotic fall-o↵ of the angular gradient terms, and ensure that D✓ !
+We learn that if we genuinely want a finite energy excitation in which the Higgs field winds asymptotically then we must also turn on the – 110 –gauge fields Ai to cancel the 1/r asymptotic fall-off of the angular gradient terms, and ensure that D✓ !
 0 as r !
 1. We want to solve:

 <!-- Di = @ i